 If you choose to wear costumes, remember that he’s not the pirate in this scenario.
 So his costume would be the customary attire of the day.

-Have fun with these role-playing scenarios and thing of ways to add a spark of fun to your pirate theme party idea!
+Have fun with these role-playing scenarios and think of ways to add a spark of fun to your pirate theme party idea!

 Pirate Theme Party Decor